Basic Car Amplifier Repair Tutorial not to be confused with the full repair tutorial (now available as a downloadable

 Schematic Diagrams for Amplifiers:

 I will buy schematic diagrams.
+Do NOT send diagrams and expect me to pay for them without FIRST letting me know what you have and allowing me to tell you what I am willing to pay for them.
 I mainly need diagrams for Korean and Chinese made amplifiers.
 If you have any that you want to sell, email me and I'll let you know if I'm interested.
 There are some manufacturers that will provide schematics for free.
 I will pay for those also (if I don't yet have them) because I don't have time to collect all of them.

 This page is here to help answer many of the questions that I get about basic amplifier repair.
 This is essentially a 'Cliffs-Notes' type page and isn't nearly as detailed as the tutorial I sell.
 However, it should answer many of the basic questions.
 Unless otherwise noted, this page will be dealing with class AB amplifiers (most full range amps are class AB or some variant, class A, class B).
 If you have a question about a repair, feel free to email me.

 Be Pro-active if you want to Learn to Repair Amplifiers: